 - Leptomeningeal disease as documented by cerebrospinal fluid (CSF) cytology

-- Clinically significant cardiovascular related disease including: * Uncontrolled hypertension (systolic pressure > 150 mmHg or diastolic pressure > 90 mmHg on repeated measurements that does not resolve prior to study treatment on course 1, day 1 (C1D1) despite optimal medical management * Congestive heart failure – New York Heart Association (NYHA) class III or greater * Active coronary artery disease (i.e., unstable or new onset angina within 3 months of study treatment; myocardial infarction within 6 months of study treatment) * Clinically significant cardiac arrhythmias other than atrial flutter/fibrillation * Stroke, including transient ischemic attacks, within 6 months of study treatment * Other clinically significant arterial events, except for controlled asymptomatic pulmonary embolism, within 6 months of study treatment
+- Clinically significant cardiovascular related disease including: * Uncontrolled hypertension (systolic pressure > 150 mmHg or diastolic pressure > 90 mmHg on repeated measurements that does not resolve prior to study treatment on cycle 1, day 1 (C1D1) despite optimal medical management * Congestive heart failure – New York Heart Association (NYHA) class III or greater * Active coronary artery disease (i.e., unstable or new onset angina within 3 months of study treatment; myocardial infarction within 6 months of study treatment) * Clinically significant cardiac arrhythmias other than atrial flutter/fibrillation * Stroke, including transient ischemic attacks, within 6 months of study treatment * Other clinically significant arterial events, except for controlled asymptomatic pulmonary embolism, within 6 months of study treatment

 - Clinically significant hemorrhage or bleeding event within 1 month of study treatment